graphdrawing/gd2022/pages/registration.md

 - Attendance of conference delegates to all sessions of the conference
 - Download information for the symposium proceedings
 - Symposium materials (onsite participants only)
-- Coffee breaks, Welcome party & Banquet (onsite participants only)
+- Coffee breaks & Welcome party (onsite participants only)
 - Access to PhD school

 Remark to authors: